 You may have heard about the weather in England?
-The rain in particular.
-Well, England lived right up to it’s wet reputation for the past three days as I embarked on a 3-day micro gap through the Lake District.
+The rain, in particular.
+Well, England lived right up to it’s wet reputation when I went on my 3-day micro gap through the Lake District.
 It was wet.
 It was soggy.
 But the classic English weather certainly wasn’t going to get in the way of our adventure.

-The four different trips I’ll be going on will all be ‘microgap’ itineraries – itineraries that are experience, challenge and adventure rich, offering all the developmental and experiential opportunities that a traditional ‘gap year’ would entail but instead – in just a few days.
+As a VisitEngland ambassador I get to expose some of the craziest, dreamiest and most beautiful adventure that my home country, England, has to offer.
+For this project, I embarked on four ‘microgap’ itineraries – itineraries that are experience, challenge and adventure rich, offering all the developmental and experiential opportunities that a traditional ‘gap year’ would entail but instead – in just a few days.
 See more about Microgaps here.

 So for all of you reading that have full time jobs, bank accounts not deep enough for a Caribbean escape or with simply less of a desire to jump on a plane – these trips are for you.